bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

 You will get ```hello_world``` which is the WASM app binary.

-# Compile WASM to AoT module
+# Compile WASM to AOT module

 Please ensure the wamrc was already generated and available in your shell PATH.
-Then we can use wamrc to compile WASM app binary to WAMR AoT binary.
+Then we can use wamrc to compile WASM app binary to WAMR AOT binary.

 ``` Bash
 wamrc -o test.aot test.wasm